 - Coinsurance that may kick in after you’ve met your deductible

-The Affordable Care Act has set limits for what you can spend on health care during a period on your policy: Your out-of-pocket maximum.
-The Department of Health and Human Services (HHS) in Washington, D.C., sets this maximum each year, and HHS has been increasing this maximum every year.
+The ACA has set out of pocket limits for what you can be are charged on healthcare expenses.
+The Department of Health and Human Services (HHS) in Washington, D.C., sets this maximum each year, and it increases every year.
 That means the costs and the gap in coverage for most consumers increases each year.

-In the last 3 years, HHS has steadily increased the out-of-pocket maximums each year by a total of 12 percent.
+In the last 3 years, HHS has steadily increased the out-of-pocket maximums each year.
 Here are the numbers:

 That’s an increase in the deductible in just 3 years of:

 $1,300 for Families

 For helpful reference, here are definitions and more information on the terms deductible, coinsurance, copayments and maximum out-of-pocket spend:

 : Before your health insurance company will begin paying for most health care services, you must meet your medical deductible.
 This deductible may be thousands of dollars.
 If you see a specialist and go to the hospital once a year, paying more each month for a health care plan with a lower deductible could reduce your overall out-of-pocket expenses during the year.
 If you are healthy and only use preventive services, which are covered 100 percent by your insurance carrier, enrolling in a lower-cost, higher-deductible plan could help your overall budget.

 : After your deductible is met, you are not off the hook.
 You and your health insurance company will be paying “coinsurance.”
 That means your carrier is responsible for a percentage of the covered medical bills and you also are responsible for a percentage of the covered medical bills.
 If you have an 80/20 plan, for example, your insurance company will pay 80 percent of the covered medical expenses after your deductible is met, and you are responsible for paying the remaining 20 percent.